mharen/mharen.github.io/_posts/2010/2010-03-01-moving-list-items-between-lists.md

 These events aren’t bound to the items themselves.
-Rather they sit higher up the DOM and, through some event delegation magic, are handled by any <code>li</code> matching the selector (including elements appended in the future).
-So when an <code>li</code>’s <code>move</code> icon is clicked, the event handler walks up the DOM until it finds the <code>li</code> element, and moves it to the other list via a call to <code>appendTo()</code>.
+Rather they sit higher up the DOM and, through some event delegation magic, are handled by any `li` matching the selector (including elements appended in the future).
+So when an `li`’s `move` icon is clicked, the event handler walks up the DOM until it finds the `li` element, and moves it to the other list via a call to `appendTo()`.
 This technique can be combined with [jQuery UI’s sortable component](http://jqueryui.com/demos/sortable/), too, for drag/drop and reorder support, too.

 It’s also really easy to add animation ([demo](http://jsbin.com/ucoqi/3), [source](http://jsbin.com/ucoqi/3/edit)):